 Its said to be one of those phenomenon which originated in some weird corner of the internet until it evolved into a more mainstream version of itself, kind of like Mukbang (where people are paid to eat via streaming video while interacting with their audience via webcam), with celebs like Jake Gyllenhaal, Margot Robbie, Kylie Jenner and Jeffree Star getting in on the ASMR craze.
 Since there's a huge market for ASMR artists so it seems like everyone is having a bit of fun with the concept.

-If you're still not sure whether you're susceptible to enjoying ASMR, I've rounded up 5 of the most watched sight and sound based ASMR videos below.
+If you're still not sure whether you're susceptible to enjoying ASMR, I've rounded up a couple of the most watched sight and sound based ASMR videos below.